Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 ### The Model Object

-Sometimes called a *Transfer Object* (aka, a TO), a *Value Object,* or a *Data Transfer Object (DTO),* model objects are an important component of an efficient network service layer.
+Sometimes referred to as a ___Transfer Object___ (or a ___TO__), a ___Value Object___, or a ___Data Transfer Object (DTO)___, model objects are an important component of efficient network service and data persistence layers.

+Model objects most often represent in software - or “model” - a single, simplified instance of a *thing* that exists in the real world such as a person, product, transaction, and so on.

-They represent a single, simplified data instance that can be passed around your code and used in multiple ways.
-They can be used in data fetch and retrieval operations, data storage/persistence, presentation to the user (i.e., to populate a table cell’s data, for example), and more.
+Model objects can be passed around your code and used to simplify data manipulation in a variety operations:
+- data retrieval (fetch)
+- data storage/persistence
+- user presentation (for example, to populate individual table cell data)

+…and much more.

-A simple example of a `user` represented (modeled) as a Codable struct with 3 properties:
+This is a classic, simple example of a `user` represented (modeled) as a Codable struct with 3 properties:

 ```Swift
 struct User:Codable {